The Four Horsemen of the Apocalypse (1921 film): Plot

 Marguerite becomes a nurse in Lourdes.
 The bravery of Etienne is reported, and he is blinded in battle.
 Etienne happens to end up at the hospital at which she works, and Marguerite attends to him there.
 Julio travels to Lourdes to see Marguerite but sees her taking care of Etienne.
 Julio, ashamed of his wastrel life, enlists in the French Army.

 In the meantime, the German Army overruns Marcelo's Marne valley castle at the First Battle of the Marne.
 Marcelo is forced to host a German general and staff in the castle.
 One of Marcelo's three German nephews is among the staff and tries to protect him, but Marcelo is arrested after a mêlée involving an officer's assault of a woman.
 Marcelo is to be executed in the morning, but his life is spared when the French Army counterattacks during the "Miracle of the Marne".
 The castle is destroyed by the French counterattack.

 Four years later, Julio has survived and become renowned for his bravery in the trenches at the front.
 During a mission in no man's land, he encounters his last surviving German cousin.
 Moments later, they are both killed by a shell.
 Back in Paris, Marguerite considers abandoning the blinded Etienne, but Julio's ghost guides her to continue her care for him.

 The ending scene shows Marcelo Desnoyers mourning over his son's grave.
 The man who lived upstairs from Julio watches over him.
 Marcelo asks him, "Did you know my son?"
 The man, with a remorseful expression, lifts his arms, forming the shape of a cross with his body, and says, "I knew them all!"
 He then points to the sky and shows Marcelo the Four Horsemen of the Apocalypse riding away into the clouds.
 Then, the man assures him that "Peace has come—but the Four Horsemen will still ravage humanity—stirring unrest in the world—until all hatred is dead and only love reigns in the heart of mankind."

 Cast

+Extras

+Among the actors who appear as the focus of a scene but had no words was African American actress Anita Thompson.